yash91989201/my-hashnode-blogs/clk8mn84h00000ajm65qh5d5a.md

 ![Should you learn Linux shell commands as a web developer in 2023? - DEV  Community](https://res.cloudinary.com/practicaldev/image/fetch/s--kcdpxq9a--/c_imagga_scale,f_auto,fl_progressive,h_900,q_auto,w_1600/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7fvwgm9uml3vthyp61kq.png align="left")

-A shell script is a text file that contains a sequence of commands that are typed in the terminal and is mostly used to automate those tasks that are needed to be performed repeatedly.
-A shell script is a text file that puts together many Linux commands.

-Like other programs, the shell script can contain parameters, comments, and subcommands that the shell must follow.
-Users initiate the sequence of commands in the shell script by simply entering the file name on a command line.
+A shell script is a text file that contains a sequence of Linux commands and is mostly used to automate those tasks that are needed to be performed repeatedly.
+Just like other programs, the shell script can contain parameters, comments, and subcommands that the shell must follow.

-After writing a shell script, we also need to grant the script execute permissions so that it can be executed in the command line.
+After writing a shell script we need to grant execute permissions to the script `chmod u+x script_file`.
+Awesome!
+Now you can easily run the series of commands in your shell script by just typing the file name in the command line `./script_file` .

 ### 🔸 How to write a shell script?